Read about the different drugs used to treat graft versus host disease (GvHD) and how they work.

 Thalidomide is another cancer growth blocker and works in different ways.
 As with the other drugs, it dampens the immune system.

 Some research has shown that it can help to control chronic GvHD.
-Doctors do not use it very often and usually only if other treatments are not controlling the GvHD.
+Doctors don't use it very often and usually only if other treatments are not controlling the GvHD.
 You take thalidomide as a tablet.
-The main side effects include:

 Mycophenolate is also known as CellCept.
 It is another drug doctors use to damp down your immune system.
 You take it by mouth as a tablet, capsule or liquid, usually twice a day.